Brödraskapet: The Brotherhood expands

 In 2002, The Brotherhood expanded its organization outside the prison walls and founded new chapters in Helsingborg and Kristianstad.
 A support organization called “BSK Support” was also formed.
 Support crews were organized in the cities of Göteborg, Västerås, Helsingborg, Kristianstad, Uddevalla and Katrineholm.
 They also recruited members to the support organization inside the prisons.
 The Police estimate the gang's numbers to 60-70 members during 2002-2003.
 About two thirds of the gang's members were outside the prisons at this time, which was deemed very unusual.
 At the end of 2002 a National chapter was founded.
 This chapter was believed to have a national responsibility and be able to make decisions in overall questions.
 A Member from Västerås was elected National President.
 A member from Helsingborg became National Vice President and a member from Göteborg became Sgt. at arms.
 In 2003 the gang was highly active on the west coast and in the south of Sweden.
 Despite this, there were only a few members doing time during this year.

 But this was soon about to change.
 The Police in the Göteborg district came down hard on the gang and in 2004 some 20 members of the Brotherhood were jailed and convicted in a number of cases concerning illegal drugs, assault and battery, abduction etc. Only a handful of members from the Göteborg chapter remained on the outside in the fall of 2004.
-Despite The police efforts the effect that this had on the gang's activities was less than expected.
+Despite police efforts the effect that this had on the gang's activities was less than expected.

 The gang's criminal activities on the outside slowed down for a while but the recruitment of new members continued and escalated the following years due to the larger number of Brotherhood members inside the prisons.
 The Brotherhood is basically a prison gang and its members quickly adapt to new circumstances and reorganize the organization.

 In 2005 The Brotherhood was in a conflict with another criminal gang and many acts of violence were committed between the two groups, especially inside the prisons.
 During this period The Brotherhood strengthened its influence inside the prisons, while the activities on the outside slowed down due to the fact that many of the leading Brotherhood members were imprisoned.
 The police noted that despite the loss of many members on the outside the gang could still run its clubhouses in Göteborg and Uddevalla as usual.